Saltriovenator: Paleoenvironment

 Saltriovenator was found on an open marine environment, where it was probably washed from the nearest mainland, being scavenged by invertebrates as proven by the presence of Sedilichnus sp. on the bones.
 This depositional environment, part of the Saltrio Formation is considered as part of a proximal slope or ramp that was probably an open subtidal zone reached by the effects of storm waves and with constant bottom currents.
 During the late Hettangian to early Sinemurian, the western Lombardy Basin formed part of the Southern Alps area, passive margin of Adria and formed part of an evolving rift system linked to the western Tethys, where horst-and-graben tectonics created alternating shallow platforms and subsiding troughs.
 Structural highs such as Monte Campo dei Fiori, the Varese-Arbostora swell, and Monte Nudo defined the basin architecture, producing shallow carbonate platforms, emergent land, and subsiding depocenters.

-Nearby emerged areas are know at Briançonnais with the bauxite rich “Siderolitico” linked to long emersion phase (Ladinian-Bathonian) and Western Tauern with graphitic schists and quartzites & sandy marble, overall pointing to the Lombardian sector acting as a possible land brigde with Laurasia, connected with the Calcari Grigi di Noriglio Formation in the Trento carbonate Platform, based on Theropod tracks of similar size to Saltriovenator.
+Nearby emerged areas are known at Briançonnais with the bauxite rich “Siderolitico” linked to long emersion phase (Ladinian-Bathonian) and Western Tauern with graphitic schists and quartzites & sandy marble, overall pointing to the Lombardian sector acting as a possible land bridge with Laurasia, connected with the Calcari Grigi Group in the Trento carbonate Platform, based on Theropod tracks of similar size to Saltriovenator.
+This tracks may imply a similar taxon or the own Saltriovenator, had a greater range into the Hettangian and was able to cross into the Trento area, if so, it would have been coeval with Gongxianosaurus-like, Sinosaurus-like, Coelophysis-like and Lesothosaurus-like dinosaurs, know only by it´s tracks, all living in a Bahamas-like archipelago.
 The main inner land was the Malossa-Zandobbio palaeohigh system in the Po Plain, tied with the Saltrio area by a regional belt of positive blocks.
-This Highs, if assumed as a single unit probably got 1,000-3,000 km² of intermittently exposed terrain.
+This Highs, if assumed as a single unit probably got 1,000-3,000 km² of intermittently exposed terrain for the inner lands and 22,500 km² in total of intermittently exposed lombardian terrain.
+If somehow was connected to the Trento area it could lead to 45,000-80,000 km² of exposed land.

 Indicators of subaerial conditions are seen at Castello Cabiaglio-Orino, thick "terra rossa" paleosols developed directly above the Rhaetian Zu Limestone, showing rhizoliths, alveolar structures, and meteoric diagenesis.
 Palynological assemblages from these horizons indicate Hirmeriellaceae-dominated forests and understory of Lycopsid-Ferns, as well potential Characeae, adapted to marsh or ponded settings in a Tropical subhumid climate.
 These emerged lands bordered a gulf-shaped embayment, open northward, where shallow-marine carbonate platforms alternated with rapidly subsiding basins.
 Towards the Early Sinemurian the Arbostora swell submerged into a shallow open sea (ramp-slope), still bordered south and southwest by emerged land supported by terrigenous sands from eroded igneous/metamorphic rocks and terrestrial plants in the limestones.
 This theropod was probably the largest predator on the region.